-10.21 Once an outsourcing arrangement has been implemented, RPSOs and SSPs should test their business continuity and exit plans using a risk-based approach.
-Where possible and relevant, this testing should align to, support, or even be a component of RPSO's or SSP's scenario testing in meeting UK regulatory Operational Resilience Policy expectations.
-For instance, the extreme but plausible scenarios that a RPSO or SSP may select for testing could involve: a failure or disruption at a third party or their supply chain, or a cyber-attack at the third party, resulting in breaches of confidential data.
-RPSOs and SSPs should have due regard to previous incidents or near misses within the organisation, across the financial sector and in other sectors and jurisdictions, as well as business and system disruption scenarios developed for the management of tail risks or capital setting, where applicable.

-10.22 For RPSOs and SSPs that are subject to the CBEST6 framework, the CBEST implementation guide notes that 'Malicious Insider and Supply Chain Scenarios are a feature of the threat landscape for many firms.
+- 10.21 Once an outsourcing arrangement has been implemented, RPSOs and SSPs should test their business continuity and exit plans using a risk-based approach.
+Where possible and relevant, this testing should align to, support, or even be a component of the RPSO's or SSP's scenario testing in meeting UK regulatory operational resilience policy expectations.
+For instance, the extreme but plausible scenarios that a RPSO or SSP may select for testing could involve: a failure or disruption at a third party or their supply chain, or a cyber attack at the third party, resulting in breaches of confidential data.
+RPSOs and SSPs should have due regard to previous incidents or near misses within the organisation, across the financial sector and in other sectors and jurisdictions, as well as business and system disruption scenarios developed for the management of tail risks or capital setting, where applicable. - 10.22 For RPSOs and SSPs that are subject to the CBEST framework, the CBEST implementation guide notes that 'Malicious Insider and Supply Chain Scenarios are a feature of the threat landscape for many firms.
 These scenarios should always be analysed and discussed during CBEST'.
-Where required, RPSOs and SSPs 'should plan in advance the involvement of staff and third parties to increase the reality of assessment'.

-10.23 Consistent with PFMI paragraph 3.17.17, RPSOs should update their business continuity and exit plans with lessons learned from these tests, including with new risks and threats identified and changed recovery objectives and priorities (if any).
+Where required, RPSOs and SSPs 'should plan in advance the involvement of staff and third parties to increase the reality of assessment'. - 10.23 Consistent with PFMI Paragraph 3.17.17, RPSOs should update their business continuity and exit plans with lessons learned from these tests, including with new risks and threats identified and changed recovery objectives and priorities (if any).
 This is also consistent with Annex F, where a SSP should have robust business continuity and disaster recovery objectives and plans.
-These plans should include routine business continuity testing and a review of these test results to assess the risk of a major operational disruption
+These plans should include routine business continuity testing and a review of these test results to assess the risk of a major operational disruption. - 10.24 RPSOs and SSPs should assign clear roles and responsibilities for business continuity and exit plans.

-6 https://www.bankofengland.co.uk/-/media/boe/files/financial-stability/financial-sector-continuity/cbest-implementation-guide.pdf.

-10.24 RPSOs and SSPs should assign clear roles and responsibilities for business continuity and exit plans.
 Subject to proportionality, they may establish cross-disciplinary teams to develop, document, test, and execute their business continuity and exit plans, especially in stressed scenarios (which should include communicating with the Bank and other relevant stakeholders in the event of disruption).
-These teams should include relevant business lines, control functions, technical experts (e.g. IT specialists), and be chaired by a member of the executive of the RPSO or SSP.
-RPSOs and SSPs should also allocate responsibility for signing off business continuity and exit plans, including updates thereafter, and the decision to activate them.

-10.25 When developing business continuity and exit plans, RPSOs and SSPs should define the objectives of the plan, including what would constitute successful business continuity or a successful exit in both stressed and non-stressed scenarios, by reference to measurable criteria such as costs, functionality, time, and the RPSO's or SSP's impact tolerances for important business services.
-Where relevant, business continuity plans should have due regard to the recovery time objectives set out by PFMI paragraph 3.17.14.
+These teams should include relevant business lines, control functions, technical experts (eg IT specialists), and be chaired by a member of the executive of the RPSO or SSP.
+RPSOs and SSPs should also allocate responsibility for signing off business continuity and exit plans, including updates thereafter, and the decision to activate them. - 10.25 When developing business continuity and exit plans, RPSOs and SSPs should define the objectives of the plan, including what would constitute successful business continuity or a successful exit in both stressed and non-stressed scenarios, by reference to measurable criteria such as costs, functionality, time, and the RPSO's or SSP's impact tolerances for important business services.
+Where relevant, business continuity plans should have due regard to the recovery time objectives set out by PFMI Paragraph 3.17.14.